Why We Need Prompt Drift: Understanding the Importance of Monitoring in Generative AI

 Why Enterprises Should Act Now

-RAG adoption is accelerating.
-Regulators are sharpening scrutiny.
+The adoption of RAG is accelerating.
+Regulators are sharpening their scrutiny.
 Customers demand trust.
-Yet most enterprises still monitor piecemeal risks without a unified score.
+Yet, many enterprises still monitor risks piecemeal, lacking a unified score.

 The Prompt Drift Index (PDI) is:

-Actionable enough for risk officers (thresholds, alerts, audit logs).
+Actionable enough for risk officers, providing thresholds, alerts, and audit logs.

-Governance-ready for compliance teams (aligned to NIST, EU AI Act, ISO/IEC 42001).
+Governance-ready for compliance teams, aligning with NIST, the EU AI Act, and ISO/IEC 42001.

-If you run RAG pipelines in finance, healthcare, or any regulated sector, ignoring prompt drift is no longer an option.
+If you manage RAG pipelines in finance, healthcare, or any regulated sector, ignoring prompt drift is no longer an option.

 Conclusion